by Gary Hunter

 For over 40 years Kenyatta has worked in various jobs inside New York state prisons.
 From 2006 to 2015, he served as a library clerk at the Franklin Correctional Facility, but his tenure ended with a new directive instituted by the Department of Corrections and Community Supervision (DOCCS) following the highly-publicized escape of Richard Matt and David Sweat from the Clinton Correctional Facility in June 2015.
 [See: PLN, Jan.
 2017, p.26; June 2016, p.63].
 Under the new policy, prisoners can no longer work in job positions beyond one year to discourage close personal relationships with civilian employees.

 As a result of the policy change, Kenyatta was assigned as a porter – a physically demanding job that required him to perform janitorial duties, clean floors and shovel snow on occasion.
-After a short time on the job he ...
+After a short time on the ...

 by Derek Gilna